Hunter Bryant

-Hunter Bryant (born August 20, 1998) is an American football tight end of the National Football League (NFL) who is a free agent.
-He played college football at Washington.
+Hunter Bryant (born August 20, 1998) is an American former professional football player who was a tight end for the Detroit Lions of the National Football League (NFL).
+He played college football for the Washington Huskies.

 Early years

 Bryant attended Eastside Catholic School in Sammamish, Washington.
 During his high school career he caught 138 passes for 2,483 yards and 35 touchdowns.
 He committed to the University of Washington to play college football.

 College career

 As a true freshman at Washington, Bryant played in nine games with five starts.
 He finished the season with 22 receptions for 331 yards and a touchdown.
 As a sophomore in 2018, he played in only five games because of injury.
 He recorded 11 receptions for 238 yards and one touchdown.
 Bryant returned from the injury in 2019.
-Following the 2019 where he was named to the first-team All-Pac-12, Bryant announced that he would forgo his senior season and declared for the 2020 NFL Draft.
+Following the 2019 where he was named to the first-team All-Pac-12, Bryant announced that he would forgo his senior season and declared for the 2020 NFL draft.